 My name is Mike Wellik.
 I’ve done a lot of different things.
 I have a B.A. in Biology and a M.S. degree in Entomology.
 For years I worked with a pesticide manufacturer.
 After that I was in horticulture for 10 years.
 Then 5 years with an online business and another 5 years in real estate.

 Initially, I attempted to grow alpine strawberries in the greenhouse year round.
 With space at a premium and the costs of heating the area being very expensive – this was in South Jersey, I looked at ways to grow more plants in a given space.
 Of course this involved the third dimension – vertically.
 My first attempt was to purchase 6″ clear heat tube.
-I filled the tube with soil and tied off both ends with wire and hung it on a crude structure build in the greenhouse.
+I filled the tubes with soil and tied off both ends with wire and hung it on a crude structure build in the greenhouse.
 I then made 4 rows of vertical “X” slits in the bag as I called it and inserted plants.
 There were many problems with this including algal growth since it was clear plastic.

 The next step was to purchase different diameter white PVC pipes and drill holes.
 The drilling process was grueling and many hole saws bit the dust in the process.
 The 10″ PVC pipes seemed to work best, at least under my circumstances.
 A drip system delivered the nutrients to the top of the pipes and it wasn’t recirculated.
 I knew that a lot of fertilizer was being wasted but recirculating systems were beyond my financial means.
 Many obstacles had to be overcome with this or any system.
 Pollination was one issue.
-I convinced a beekeeper to allow me to use a hive in the greenhouse.
+I convinced a beekeeper to allow me to use one of his hives in the greenhouse.
 The bees were so busy that picking or even working in the greenhouse was not possible during daylight hours but we were getting great pollination.
 The other major problem was a market.
 At that time no local business was willing to pay a premium for strawberries, not matter what kind.
 I should have mentioned that a large portion of the crop was Tristar.
 Alpines made up a small part of the 1,000 square foot space devoted to strawberry production.

 Pollination and fertilization were no longer issues in the field.
 The problems were mainly weeds and labor.
 I hired a crew to pick the berries in the first spring.
 I had to come up with a system to refrigerate the berries in the field and deliver them as close to picking time as possible.
 I called Le Bec Fin in Philadelphia and spoke to the owner when I had the first berries.
 He asked that I bring them in for him to see.
 I believe that first “crop” of alpines comprised 5 pints.
 When the owner saw them and smelled them, he started tasting them.
 His eyes lit up.
 He asked how many I had and how many I could produce.
 I had no idea.
 He said that he would buy all I could deliver.

-In the meantime I developed a system using large plastic tubs and “shelves” and found half-pint containers with lids.
+In the meantime I developed a delivery system using large plastic tubs with “shelves” and found half-pint containers with lids.
 Remember, all of this was before the internet so it took a lot of phone calls and many dead ends to find what I needed.
 Over the next year and a half Le Bec Fin purchased all of the alpine strawberries I produced as well as some of the Tristars.
 At one point they were a bit saturated with alpines.
 I think there were more than they expected but they took them.
 The pastry chef told me that they would make candy from them.
 I saw the large flat sheets with a thin layer of the candy that he referred to in their cooler.
 I think the most produced in one period of time was about 150 half pints in a week.

 In the years since then I have continued to grow the plants in my yard no matter where I lived.
-And, I have continued to collect different varieties.
+And, I have continued to collect different varieties and started collecting other species as well.
 After leaving a job in the spring of 2007 I started some seeds and had more time to surf the internet for new varieties and supplies.
 I started selling a few things on eBay and thought why not sell some seeds and some plants as well.
-So, that brings me up-to-date.